flutter/flutter/engine/src/flutter/CONTRIBUTING.md

 -------------------------------------------------

  * Ensure all the dependencies described in the previous section, in particular git, ssh, depot_tools, python, and curl, are installed.
  * Fork `https://github.com/flutter/engine` into your own GitHub account.
 If you already have a fork, and are now installing a development environment on a new machine, make sure you've updated your fork so that you don't use stale configuration options from long ago.
+Do not use `git clone` to check out this repository; `gclient` will do it for you.
  * If you haven't configured your machine with an SSH key that's known to github then follow the directions here: https://help.github.com/articles/generating-ssh-keys/.
  * Create an empty directory for your copy of the repository.
 For best results, call it `engine`: some of the tools assume this name when working across repositories.
 (They can be configured to use other names too, so this isn't a strict requirement.)